yohanchatelain/yohanchatelain.github.io/_posts/2024-03-12-significantdigits-viewwer.md

 ### Simulating Instability with Verificarlo

 [Verificarlo](https://github.com/verificarlo/verificarlo) can be used to simulate this kind of numerical instability by introducing random perturbations to the floating-point operations.
-By enabling [Monte Carlo Arithmetic]([Parker, 1999](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=3b55cfb2325bc081f113612204733c2a3bd650fe)) (MCA), Verificarlo randomly perturbs floating-point calculations to mimic the real-world inaccuracies that can arise due to hardware precision limits.
+By enabling [Monte Carlo Arithmetic](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=3b55cfb2325bc081f113612204733c2a3bd650fe) (MCA) ([Parker, 1999]), Verificarlo randomly perturbs floating-point calculations to mimic the real-world inaccuracies that can arise due to hardware precision limits.

 ### Visualizing the Instability with Significantdigit-Viewer